MikeGillihan/archive-control/readme.txt

 == Screenshots ==

+1. An example of a custom post type archive page.
-1. Settings for each custom post type that has an archive.
+2. Settings for each custom post type that has an archive.
-2. Give your client the ability to edit archive headlines and content before and after the loop.
+3. Give your client the ability to edit archive headlines and content before and after the loop.

 == Changelog ==